Basic ID theft protection and credit monitoring backed by Experian

 As an identity monitoring service, we’re impressed with IDnotify.
 Their monitoring was extensive, and they charged a reasonable fee for it.
 Plus, the iOS app made it easy to check in with our account on the go.
 However, we definitely wouldn’t recommend this service for everyone.

 - Comprehensive identity monitoring

 - Affordable prices

 - Identity monitoring service based in country that’s a non-member to Five Eyes, Nine Eyes, and 14 Eyes

-If IDNotify doesn’t seem like the best option for you, check out our list of the best identity theft protection services.
-We’ve tested them all out so you’ll know exactly what you’ll get before entering that credit card information.
+If IDnotify doesn’t seem like the best option for you, check out our list of the best identity theft protection services.
+We’ve tested them all out, so you’ll know exactly what you’re getting before entering your credit card information.

 Javelin Insights.
 (2019).
 2019 Identity Fraud Study: Fraudsters Seek New Targets and Victims Bear the Brunt.

 VantageScore Solutions, Inc. (2020).
 Explore Credit Scoring: How credit is “scored”.